MicrosoftDocs/memdocs/sccm/develop/adminservice/set-up.md

 1. Distribute and import the root certificate to the Trusted Root Certification Authorities store on any computer that you want to access the administration service.

-    - Manually import the certificate where and when needed.
+    - Manually import the certificate where you need it.
 See the steps above for the Certificate Import Wizard.
     - Use Configuration Manager to distribute and install the certificate using a custom script.
 For example, use the [Import-Certificate](https://docs.microsoft.com/powershell/module/pkiclient/import-certificate) PowerShell cmdlet.
     - Use the following Active Directory group policy: **Computer Configuration\Policies\Windows Settings\Security Settings\Public Key Policies\Trusted Root Certification Authorities**